-2. Give your cottage bathroom personality with a bespoke colored bath
+13. Give your cottage bathroom personality with a bespoke colored bath

-The bath is the largest piece of furniture in the cottage bathroom, and gives you space to be bold.
-Opting for a shade like this rich orange color, adds instant warmth to the room and immediately draws the eye to its stunning silhouette.
+The bath is the largest piece of furniture in the cottage bathroom and gives you space to be bold.
+Opting for a shade like this rich orange color adds instant warmth to the room and immediately draws the eye to its stunning silhouette.

 If you want to give your roll-top bath a statement update, its fairly straightforward.
-'It’s essential that you remove any rust with a proprietary rust remover before painting, then need to prime your bath with an oil-based metal primer.' says Lauren Foulds, Product Manager at Heritage Bathrooms.
-'Regardless of whether your bath is older or a new investment, paint it with acrylic, polyurethane or epoxy-based paint for added durability.'
+'It’s essential that you remove any rust with a proprietary rust remover before painting, then need to prime your bath with an oil-based metal primer,' says Lauren Foulds, product manager at Heritage Bathrooms.
+'Regardless of whether your bath is older or a new investment, paint it with acrylic, polyurethane, or epoxy-based paint for added durability.'

 Alternatively, for a stress-free color experience, opt for a pre-painted bath – there are endless shades to choose from.

-3. Brighten your cottage bathroom with a mirror
+14. Brighten your cottage bathroom with a mirror

 'If your space is on the smaller side, mirrors are a great way to create an illusion of more room.
 You want your cottage bathroom to be bright and airy, so placing a mirror opposite a window is an effective way of reflecting any natural light that comes in,' Scarlett Blakey, creative partner of Ophelia Blake Interior Design.

-4. Careful planning helps you make the most of small spaces
+12. Careful planning helps you make the most of small spaces

 With a tiny cottage comes an even smaller cottage bathroom.
-But even the smallest space include the luxury of a bath.
+But even the smallest space includes the luxury of a bath.
 Measuring only 4ft in length, Albion Bath Company’s Tubby tub is the perfect solution for cottage bathrooms.